Letters from The Thing #35, May 1986

 organic compound (Cellulose) is Polymerized into a Cellulosic-type

 plactic in a reaction.
 Isn't this what really happened in 1961?
-(Maybe

-Ben had a sliver in his finger on that eventful voyage.)
+(Maybe Ben had a sliver in his finger on that eventful voyage.)

 I realize that these things take time, but it seems your fans are

 starting to demand an explanation "en masse."
-Maybe the second panel,
+Maybe the second

 Michael Johnson